Political Science major

 - Political theory and philosophy

 We encourage students to explore opportunities off campus.
 The Washington Semester Program sends students to the heart of American government for a semester that includes a seminar, internship and research project or elective class.
 Norwich students have also served as interns in the offices of the vice president and several U.S. representatives, as well as the Attorney General’s Civil Rights Offices.
 Study-abroad programs have taken political-science students to China, Mexico, Canada and Jordan.
+CityLAB:Berlin is an exciting opportunity which allows students to spend a semester in the heart of Europe and experience the history, politics, and culture of Germany first-hand.
 There are also plenty of opportunities to participate in clubs and activities related to the major.
 Norwich also offers a Political Science minor.